alttch/tokio-task-pool/README.md

 ## Code example

-Simple spawning is pretty similar to tokio:;spawn, but async because the producer must be blocked until there is an empty task slot in the pool:
+Simple spawning is pretty similar to tokio::spawn, but async because the producer must be blocked until there is an empty task slot in the pool:

 ```rust